GREAT AVIATION QUOTES

 In spite of all that happened at Hamburg, bombing proved a relatively humane method.

-Air Marshal Sir Arthur 'Bomber' Harris, statement on the July 1943 bombings of Hamburg, quoted in the 1991 book The Valour and the Horror: The Untold Story of Canadians in the Second World War.
+Air Marshal Sir Arthur 'Bomber' Harris, then Air Officer Commanding Bomber Command, statement on the July 1943 bombings of Hamburg, quoted in the 1991 book The Valour and the Horror: The Untold Story of Canadians in the Second World War.

 I do not personally regard the whole of the remaining cities of Germany as worth the bones of one British Grenadier.
 It therefore seems to me that there is one and only one valid argument on which a case for giving up strategic bombing could be based, namely that it has already completed its task and that nothing now remains for the Armies to do except to occupy Germany against unorganized resistance.